jayflo/avro-map/README.md

 }
 ```

-Essentially, you can traverse an AVRO schema:

-1. With no traversal logic
-2. As if all (String) name references (e.g. `A.B.C`) have been replaced by their (Object) definition.

 This will allow you to easily transform the schema into data structures that may be easier to work with.  **Name resolution follows all the same rules as defined by the AVRO specification**.

 # Install/Support